 Faculty Council is bilingual in English and French.
 Members may address Council and present motions in either language.
-The agenda, minutes and motions shall be in both languages; the other documents may be in either English or French.
-In the case of divergence between the French and English texts, the original language in which the original document was written shall prevail over the translation.
+The agenda shall be drafted in both languages.
+Minutes shall reflect the language in which exchanges occurred in Council.
+Motions and all other documents may be presented in either English or French.
+Where documents have been translated, in case of divergence the original language shall prevail over the translation.